ATTiny88 Device Controller

 Analog pins A0 to A7 are accessible as digital input and output using numbering that runs from 17 to 24 as implied by the board labels.
 (Using the 'Ax' form of reference in code is not recommended as not all versions of the MCU package implement the pin number calculation correctly.)
 The LED is on pin 0.
 SCL and SDA are marked for the I2C interface (A4 and A5).
 The serial monitor is installed using D3, D4 by default, but as it is a software serial port, any pair of pins would be suitable.
 Hardware PWM is on pins 9 and 10 which have been avoided in this example.
 (The chip only has two timers and these pins are the only ones that support hardware PWM.)

 The usable memory of the ATTiny88 is severely restricted because of the space taken up by the bootloader.
 This project uses about half the available program memory.
 However, if a software serial object is created then the program memory usage rises to about 80%, so there is limited room for expansion if a monitor required for debugging uses a serial interface.
 ISP is supported, and might provide an alternative debug interface with less memory usage, but it was not tested for this project.
-I2C could also be used, with a I2C to UART converter.
+I2C could also be used, with a I2C to UART converter (with a different ID).

 4x4 matrix keypad with 4 extra buttons and 8 LEDS.